Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Defining scope and boundaries

-- Identifying actors
+- Identifying participating actors

 - Refining use cases